-However, taxpayers should be aware that GSTN has not provided any offline utility for the filing of GSTR-3B, i.e. the return must be filed online.
+However, taxpayers should be aware that GSTN has not provided any offline utility for the filing of GSTR 3B, i.e. the return must be filed online.
 While the filing is to be done online itself, the entering of data can be done offline using various software available which will generate a JSON file.
 This JSON file will then have to be uploaded online to populate the various fields in the form.

-2. Even in scenarios where there is no business transaction during a month, a taxpayer is required to file a Nil Return i.e. taxpayer should submit Nil GSTR-3B return even if there is no business activity during the month of July and August 2017.
+2. Even in scenarios where there is no business transaction during a month, a taxpayer is required to file a Nil Return i.e. taxpayer should submit Nil GSTR 3B return even if there is no business activity during any tax period.

-3. GSTR 3B must be filed by every registered tax payer (exemptions apply) in lieu of monthly return GSTR-3, whenever notified due to extension of GSTR-1 &GSTR-2.
+3. GSTR 3B must be filed by every registered taxpayer (exemptions apply) in lieu of monthly return GSTR 3.

-9. In case of excess ITC claim in GSTR-3B as determined after the filing of corresponding GSTR-2,the excess amount claimed will be reversed from the ITC ledger OR added to the liability ledger.
+9. In case of excess ITC claim in GSTR 3B as determined after the filing of corresponding GSTR 2,the excess amount claimed will be reversed from the ITC ledger OR added to the liability ledger.
 Interest @ 24% will have to be paid for such excess amount wrongly claimed.

 11. Although TDS and TCS details are not applicable for the first two months, but the same may be provided if available with the taxpayer.